Airport Express

 A Marketing Flaw For Air Conditioners

 It was extremely hot today in Brisbane and my house doesn’t have air conditioning or ceiling fans and I didn’t own a pedestal fan, though the house is very open and picks up breeze well.
 Even so, it was definitely time to invest in a cooling device and it was hot enough to convince me to splurge on an air conditioner for my room.
 That is of course until I wondered around the beautifully air conditioned store for an hour or two looking at price tags around $1000 for air conditioners that didn’t really suit my needs anyway.
+Eventually I saw a pedestal fan for $15 and feeling nice and cool now anyway figured that would do.

 Sun Silliness

-I’ve defended Sun a fair bit in the past and I still think that there’s a huge number of people making mountains out of molehills and just looking for any chance to knock them down a peg, but even I can’t believe the bone-headedness required to release source code under a "look but don’t compile" license (Graham Hamilton was the initial source of the news for me and the official site is over at jck.
+I’ve defended Sun a fair bit in the past and I still think that there’s a huge number of people making mountains out of molehills and just looking for any chance to knock them down a peg, but even I can’t believe the bone-headedness required to release source code under a "look but don’t compile" license (Graham Hamilton was the initial source of the news for me and the official site is over at jck.dev.java.net).

 I Think I’ll Pass On The MSN Toolbar

 You know, I often ignore click-through licenses because I’m lazy, however I’m always suspicious of software that feels it would be beneficial for me to change my browser’s homepage to some cluttered, ad-filled portal with no useful content – it’s just a pet hate of mine, even if you can easily turn off the option.
 Since the MSN toolbar asks to set your homepage before it shows you the click-through license, I thought I’d flick through it quickly.
+Section 2 is enough for me to not agree to it:

 Learning Solaris